cps-sei/pladapt/examples/dart/README.md

 ### `--ecm`
 Add the ECM (Electronic Countermeasures) tactic.
-When used, it reduces the the chance of target detection and destruction
+When used, it reduces the the chance of both target detection and destruction by threats

 ### `--two-level-tactics`
 Allow the adaptation manager to move 2 altitude levels in a single period of